Getting migraines during pregnancy? It’s common. But it’s important to know what’s just a bad headache and what’s more serious. Here’s what to do.

 Unfortunately, ibuprofen and other so-called non-steroidal anti-inflammatory drugs (NSAIDs) aren’t advisable for use during pregnancy either.
 So, what’s safe?

-When should I worry about migraines during pregnancy?
+When should I worry about a migraine during pregnancy?

 Sometimes, a migraine can be a sign of something more serious.